 In terms of leadership, ChristChurch currently employs a Minister, who is part of a team of leaders who are responsible for leading, teaching, equipping, maturing and caring for the people in the church.
 The New Testament calls these leaders Elders.

-At ChristChurch Redbourn we also have a Pastoral Care Team as well as a Youth & Childrens' Worker.
+At ChristChurch Redbourn we also have a Pastoral Care Team, a Youth & Childrens' Worker, and an apprentice.